cxia82/outlook-flagged-emails-widget/README.md

 ## Behavior

-- The window is borderless and transparent.
-- It is positioned in the top-right corner of the primary work area.
+- It is positioned in the top-right corner of the primary work area by default.
+You can toggle and move to any position.
-- The app fetches flagged email items from the Outlook Inbox and lists them in the widget.
+- The app fetches flagged email items from the Outlook Inbox out of most recent 500 emails and lists them in the widget.
 - The widget refreshes flagged Outlook emails automatically every minute.
-- The notification automatically closes after 10 minutes.